How to Deal with Unexpected Expenses

 People don’t have a big enough emergency fund and regularly deplete it to pay for things that they could/should have anticipated.
 Then they’re left with nothing when they lose their job or ability to work.

-Others feel constant worry when they have to use their emergency fund no matter how large it is.
+Others constantly worry when they have to use their emergency fund no matter how large it is.
 It’s easy to get used to having that money there and being able to mentally count on it.
 When that happens, it is extremely stressful to think about using any of it, even if it makes sense to do so.
 (This is what happens to me.)

 That’s why I find that it is far better to use the strategies below to plan ahead for life’s surprises and unexpected expenses.